decl_storage documentation specifies how to define type-safe, persistent data that needs to be stored on-chain.

 - efficient subgroup removal by key prefix with double maps

-- configurable module constants
+- configurable pallet constants